Current Disease Outbreak Information

 Biosecurity is a set of practices designed to reduce the risk of spreading disease from sick birds to healthy ones.
 The Wisconsin Department of Agriculture, Trade and Consumer Protection recommends adding these practices to your routine:

-- Do not share equipment or supplies with others, but if you must, disinfect it first.
+Do not share equipment or supplies with others.
+If you must, disinfect it first.

 Clinical Signs of Illness